JoeKarlsson/bechdel-test/README.md

 [![bch compliance][bchcompliance]][bchcompliance-url]
 [![first-timers-only](http://img.shields.io/badge/first--timers--only-friendly-blue.svg?style=flat-square)](http://www.firsttimersonly.com/)

-## The Bechdel Test, sometimes called the Mo Movie Measure or Bechdel Rule is a simple test which names the following three criteria:
+## The Bechdel Test, sometimes called the Mo Movie Measure or Bechdel Rule is a simple test which names the following three criteria

 1. It includes at least two women
 2. who have at least one conversation